For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 You can apply for the Doctoral Loan online via Student Finance England or Student Finance Wales, where you can also download forms if you wish to apply by post instead.

-For the academic year 2023/24, you've been able to apply for the Doctoral Loan since summer 2023.
+For the academic year 2024/25, you can apply for the Doctoral Loan from summer 2024.

 Unlike undergraduate Student Finance, you only need to apply once.
 You don't need to reapply every year, as you'll automatically receive the next instalment in your account when it's due.